MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning

 Finally, the information of different paths is fused to obtain the final information representation of the node:

-In which, ${Z_i}$ is a comprehensive information representation, containing different-hop neighborhood information under different hybrid semantic paths.
+where ${Z_i}$ is a comprehensive information representation containing different-hop neighborhood information under different hybrid semantic paths.
 We can use the comprehensive information of the node to perform different tasks and design the corresponding loss function.
 This paper designs the node classification cross-entropy loss function for the node classification task:

-In which, $C$ represents the number of node labels, ${y_i}$ is the probability that the true label of the node is $i$, ${y_i}$ is 1 or 0, and $F({Z_i})$ represents the prediction result of the classification model using the hybrid vector information ${Z_i}$ of the node $i$.
+where $C$ represents the number of node labels, ${y_i}$ is the probability that the true label of the node is $i$, ${y_i}$ is 1 or 0, and $F({Z_i})$ represents the prediction result of the classification model using the hybrid vector information ${Z_i}$ of node $i$.
 Based on the above loss function, the gradient descent algorithm is used to optimize the model.
-The specific algorithm process is shown in Algorithm 1.
+The specific algorithmic process is shown in Algorithm 1.